 - I will be getting a new life insurance policy this month.

-- Purchased a CBD roll-on stick for body pain that works.
+- I purchased a CBD roll-on stick for body pain that works.

 - My bus card will last longer now as I’m taking the free shuttle for work only when I work until 6 pm.

-- I have applied for a job and if I am successful, I would see an increase in my rate by $2.
+- I have applied for a job, and if I am successful, I will see an increase in my rate by $2.

 - Other considerations that I am researching for my home are a new furnace, air conditioner, and water softener.